geohot/kvm-kext/README.md

 Installing KEXT

 * ./build.sh should build and install the kext
-* See https://github.com/Homebrew/homebrew/issues/31164 for issues with 10.10
+* See https://github.com/Homebrew/homebrew/issues/31164 for cause of issues with 10.10
+* Use "nvram boot-args=kext-dev-mode=1" to fix.
+This is a dangerous command.
 * Currently doesn't codesign since the above fix doesn't require it.

 Installing QEMU